UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_05.md

 Notes:

 On the other hand, in the regression problem, the target column ( ‘quiz2`) contains the actual scores so we have continuous values in our`quiz2\` column.

 ---

-# Let’s apply what we learned\!
+# Let’s apply what we learned!

 Notes: <br>